Alan01252/notification-controller/docs/spec/v1beta1/provider.md

 Sends notifications to [alertmanager v2 api](https://github.com/prometheus/alertmanager/blob/main/api/v2/openapi.yaml) if alert manager has basic authentication configured it is recommended to use secretRef and include the username:password in the address string.

+Multiple alertmanager addresses can be provded in a comma seperated list to support high availability.

 ```yaml
 apiVersion: notification.toolkit.fluxcd.io/v1beta1
 kind: Provider